OliverKurz/emerald-theme-collection/README.md

 ------------------------
 1. Install a Linux distribution that supports MATE, Xfce, LXDE, or LXQt.

-2. Install Compiz and Emerald (the Compiz Reloaded project is recommended).
+2. Install Compiz and Emerald, the [Compiz Reloaded project](https://github.com/compiz-reloaded) is recommended.

-3. cd into the directory that this archive was cloned or copied to and enter the following commands:
+3. cd into the directory that this archive was cloned or copied to and enter the commands:

 ```
 $ ./autogen.sh